Uni Air Flight 873

 Uni Air Flight 873 was a Taiwanese domestic passenger flight between Taipei and Hualien that suffered a fire following an explosion after landing at Hualien Airport, Taiwan, on 24 August 1999, resulting in 27 injuries and one death.
-This is the only fatal accident involving an MD-90.
+This is the first and only fatal accident involving a McDonnell Douglas MD-90.

 Aircraft and crew

 The aircraft involved was a McDonnell Douglas MD-90-30 registered as B-17912 with serial number 53536.
 It was manufactured by McDonnell Douglas in 1996 and had logged 4,929 airframe hours in 7,736 takeoff and landing cycles.
-It was also powered by two IAE V2525-D5 engines.
+It was powered by two IAE V2525-D5 engines.

 The captain, age 41, had previously served in the military, and logged 6,532 flight hours, including 1,205 hours on the MD-90.
 The first officer, age 35, had 5,167 flight hours, but only 96 of them were on the MD-90.
 There were four flight attendants on board, all of whom had completed their most recent annual on-duty training in 1998.